RushitSolanki/lanshare/README.md

 # LanShare

-A peer-to-peer file sharing application built with Tauri (now using Tauri 2.x) and Rust.
+A peer-to-peer text sharing application built with Tauri and Rust.

 ## Features